shijithpk/music-discovery/README.md

 Have written in more detail about why I coded this [here](http://shijith.com/blog/automating-music-discovery/).

-If you don't want to run any code and just want the music, a demo playlist created using the default setting is available [here----->PUT_LINK](PUT_LINK).
-My own personal playlist mines 33 new music playlists and is available [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).
+If you don't want to run any code and just want the music, a demo playlist created using the default settings is available [here----->PUT_LINK](PUT_LINK).
+My own personal playlist mines 33 new music playlists and can be seen [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).

 ### Who this is for